Jane Tunstall Lingo

-Jane Tunstall Lingo (September 7, 1924 in the District of Columbia - February 23, 2007 in Alexandria, Virginia), was a pioneering journalist, long-time employee of George Washington University, and active socialite who counted U.S. President Harry S. Truman's daughter Margaret Truman among her close friends.
+Jane Tunstall Lingo (September 7, 1924 – February 23, 2007) was an American journalist, long-time employee of George Washington University, and active socialite who counted U.S. President Harry S. Truman's daughter Margaret Truman among her close friends.

 Education

 Lingo earned a bachelor's degree in French language and literature from George Washington University in 1946, with close friend Margaret Truman.

 Jane Tunstall Lingo, Margaret Truman, and Senator Harry S. Truman at the launching of the U.S.S.
 Missouri, January 29, 1944.

 Career

 After spending a decade traveling and performing volunteer service, Lingo returned to George Washington University in 1956 as a staff writer in the Office of University Relations.
 She served there for eight years, and became GWU's Assistant Director of University Relations in 1964, where she worked until her death.

 One of the first women invited to join the National Press Club in 1971, Lingo was noted as a trailblazer for women journalists.
 She served as president of the American News Women's Club from 1990 to 1992 and as Parliamentarian for the Board of Governors in later years.